 There is always a great deal of uncertainty when a tumour (neoplasm) of the skull base or nose/sinus is diagnosed.
 Tumours can either be benign or malignant.
 The difference is that malignant tumours have a propensity to spread to other areas of the body.
 Both benign and malignant can still be locally invasive (at the site of tumour origin).
 Thus special imaging (usually combination of CT and MRI) is used to define the ‘local’ extent of the tumour.
 In malignant tumours, we will also look for any evidence of ‘distant’ or metastatic disease.

 We provide some of the most advanced care and treatment for tumours (both benign and malignant) of the nose, sinus and skull base (including intracranial lesions).
 You will be offered the very latest keyhole surgical techniques that would have traditionally required large craniotomy (open skull) surgery.
 Many tumours (but not all) can be managed endoscopically.
-We work within a multidisciplanary team including Dr Mark Winder, Dr Ben Jonker, Prof Charlie Teo and Dr Andrew Davidson
+We work within a multidisciplanary team including Dr Mark Winder, Dr Ben Jonker, Prof Charlie Teo and A/Prof Andrew Davidson

 Some examples of the very challenging surgical resections that we are asked to achieve:

 You will need some investigations prior to treatment.

 1. A biopsy to confirm the diagnosis.
 Prof Harvey will normally perform this in the clinic.
 However, for some lesions that are obviously benign, this can be performed at the time of surgery.

 2. A combination of CT and MRI of the head/skull base to determine the ‘local’ spread of the tumour.